tpf/tprf-hugo-site/content/trademarks.md

 PerlMonks, and Perl.org, which are part of TPRF.

-These Perl marks are available for use on their websites and materials promoting Perl, TPF, and their projects (on t-shirts, mugs, flyers, etc.).
+These Perl marks are available for use on their websites and materials promoting Perl, TPRF, and their projects (on t-shirts, mugs, flyers, etc.).

 This
 authorization to use the Perl logo is limited to uses by